WINTON, James 1

 His father was a weaver.
 Born in 1818-1819, James came nearly last in a family of nine children.
 Times were economically very difficult after the Napoleonic Wars.
 In addition, even quite young children were expected then to work and earn their keep, either at home or beyond.
 The Parliamentary Act of 1833 regulated child labour and made employers provide for the welfare of the children in their employ.
 By then, James Winton was already a youth of 14 or 15 years of age, beyond childhood, and looking to his working future.

 That working future, by his early twenties, had brought him to be an 'engineer'.
-It would be wrong to misconstrue the meaning of 'engineer' and therefore to misunderstand what James did.
+It would be easy to misconstrue the meaning of 'engineer' and therefore to misunderstand what James did.
 Being an engineer did not necessarily mean he invented or built machines.
-It may simply have meant that he operated a machine, or machinery.
+It may simply have meant that he operated a machine, or machinery in a coal mine or railway business.

 Indeed, the variety of terms used throughout the course of his life about his occupation may have meant that the nature of it changed somewhat as each decade passed: 'machinemaker', 'engine fitter', 'journeyman wright', 'engineer's fitter', 'mechanical engineer'.
 These all indicate work with some kind of constructed machine or engine, with James perhaps operating, building, or repairing, the item in question.